Dig Into the Garden Route

 Even though Kim and I read tons of travel blogs and guides about the Garden Route before moving to South Africa, it still wasn't clear to us what was so special about it.

-Only now, after we finally “did” the Garden Route, do we finally get what the hype’s about.
+Only now, after we finally "did" the Garden Route, do we finally understand.

-This quick-hitting Garden Route blog, the first of our 4-part Unearthing the Garden Route series, lays out what we learned.
+This honest Garden Route guide, the first of our 4-part Unearthing the Garden Route Travel Blog, lays out what we dug up.

 What Isn't the Garden Route?

 It's important to start this Garden Route blog by clearing up some misperceptions we had, and maybe you have too as a first time-visitor.

 The Garden Route doesn't have much to do with gardens.

 It's more about the forest and the sea.
 The "Coastal Forest Route" would be more accurate, but I guess that wouldn't appeal as much to tourists.